ChristopherJdL/wheretomeet-api/WhereToMeet/Documentation.md

 ﻿# Documentation of Where To Meet?
 API #

-Welcome to this documentation.
+Welcome to this documentation :raised_hands: !
-This documentation will explain how to use the API of Where to Meet?, function by function The URL of the API (referred as *URL_API*) is: [to be created] The parameters are given via query parameters (Request Parameters).
+:arrow_right: This documentation will explain how to use the API of Where to Meet?, function by function, and with emoji :blush:
+:arrow_right: The URL of the API (referred as *URL_API*) is: [to be created]
+:arrow_right: The parameters are given via query parameters (Request Parameters).

 ## Register ##
-### Query ###
+### Query :information_desk_person: ###
 The Registration (Join) is performed using:

 | *Route*  | /api/register|